 Raceland, LA 70394

-For services provided at Ochsner Medical Center - West Bank Campus and clinics located on the West Bank of New Orleans and Jefferson Parish:
+For services provided at Ochsner Medical Center Westbank and health centers located on the Westbank of New Orleans and Jefferson Parish:

 Gretna, LA 70056

-For services provided at Ochsner Medical Center – North Shore or the clinics located in Slidell, Covington, Mandeville, Abita Springs and Hammond:
+For services provided at Ochsner Medical Center – Northshore or the health centers located in Slidell, Covington, Mandeville, Abita Springs, and Hammond:

 Slidell, LA 70461